evangambit/JsonOfCounties/README.md

 4. Labor statistics comes from [here](https://www.bls.gov/lau/#cntyaa) (the BLS).

 5. Police shootings data comes from the [Washington Post's dataset](https://github.com/washingtonpost/data-police-shootings) and only includes 2019 shootings.
-In cases where the county is ambiguous, shootings are distributed fractionally.
+To convert from city (which is typically how the Washington Post reports) to county a variety of methods were used.
+Of particular importance was the [City-to-County finder](http://www.stats.indiana.edu/uspr/a/place_frame.html) by [Stats Indiana](http://www.stats.indiana.edu/), which let me automatically map counties to cities.
+Frequently cities belonged to several counties, in which case the shootings were distributed fractionally.
+Where their tool failed (e.g. sometimes the location of a shooting is ambiguous, or wasn't in/near a large city), I was forced to determine location by hand, either from news articles or via Randy Major's [County Lines on Google Maps](https://www.randymajors.com/p/countygmap.html) page.

 6. Average income comes from the BEA [here](https://apps.bea.gov/regional/downloadzip.cfm).
 I don't trust the median income estimates (there are some really crazy counties...), so I only report the average income.

 7. Covid data comes from [this site](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/) on usafacts.org, who says their data comes from the CDC.
 Data was last updated on June 20th, 2020.

-8. Presidential election data comes from Bill Morris' [github repository](https://github.com/tonmcg/US_County_Level_Election_Results_08-16/blob/master/US_County_Level_Presidential_Results_08-16.csv).
-Alaska's counties are missing, as is Kalawao County, Hawaii.
+8. Presidential election data comes this [github repository](https://github.com/tonmcg/US_County_Level_Election_Results_08-16/blob/master/US_County_Level_Presidential_Results_08-16.csv) which aggregates from a variety of sources, with credit to Tony McGovern, Bill Morris, The Guardian, townhall.com, and others.
+Alaskan boroughs and census areas are missing, as is Kalawao County, Hawaii.

 9. Zip code-to-county data is from data.world [here](https://data.world/niccolley/us-zipcode-to-county-state), specifically Nic Colley, and is in the Public Domain.
 Zip codes can overlap multiple counties.